-ENGL 206 English Literature

-19th Century to Present (3)

-Prerequisite: ENGL 101-102.
+ENGL 206 English Literature 19th Century to Present (3) Prerequisite: ENGL 101-102.
 Survey of English literature analyzes development of poetry, drama and novel as genres.
 Presents significant philosophical, historical and aesthetic influences; emphasis on such figures as Wordsworth, Coleridge, Shelley, Byron, Keats, Browning, Tennyson, Arnold, Carlyle, Shaw, Conrad, Yeats and Eliot.
 Three class hours weekly.

-ENGL 207 Shakespeare

-Prerequisite: ENGL 101-102.
+ENGL 207 Shakespeare (3) Prerequisite: ENGL 101-102.
 Studies Shakespeare's dramatic art through his treatment of character, theme, form, and structure.
 Readings include early and later tragedies, comedies, histories, and non-dramatic works.
 Includes focus on Shakespeare as a representative of Elizabethan England.
 Papers required on topics such as biographical materials, dramatic companies, theatres, sources, criticism.
 Three class hours weekly.
 NOTE: May be used as an English or Liberal Arts elective, but cannot be taken in lieu of required literature courses.
-Alternate academic years contemporary children's literature.
+Alternate academic years

+ENGL 209 Children's Literature (3) Prerequisite: ENGL 101.
+Survey course covers traditional and contemporary children's literature.
 Fairy tales and other works emerging from oral tradition, picture books, poetry, juvenile novels, and non-fiction and informational books are all considered, for both general literary qualities and what they offer to children.
 Course develops critical perceptiveness.
 Three class hours weekly.
 NOTE: Required for Early Childhood students and for those planning a career in elementary education.
 May also be used as an English or Liberal Arts elective, but cannot be taken in lieu of required literature courses.